coinevo/documents/en/OfflineStaking.md

   * Allow list – only accept delegations from specific addresses.
 Use this mode if operating a Super Staker only for specific addresses, such as for your coins.
   * Exclude list – addresses to exclude from being accepted for staking.

 Next, split the UTXOs to valid amounts for committing stakes by the Super Staker.
-The UTXOs must be a minimum amount of 100 QTUM.
-On the Super staker page select the split coins button (trident icon) and use the default values or make adjustments, but no UTXOs under 100 QTUM will be used for staking.
+The UTXOs must be a minimum amount of 100 EVO.
+On the Super staker page select the split coins button (trident icon) and use the default values or make adjustments, but no UTXOs under 100 EVO will be used for staking.

 ![6  Split UTXOs GUI](https://user-images.githubusercontent.com/29760787/85331934-0a156800-b4a5-11ea-9339-eed51b9bddf6.jpg)